11

 The Overhead Line

-From the converter station in Kruseberg, Sweden, a 12 km long overhead line runs to Hermanstorp, and then connects to the submarine cable in Trelleborg.
+From the converter station in Kruseberg, Sweden, a 12 km long overhead line runs to Hermanstorp and then connects to the land cable which further connects to the submarine cable in outside of Trelleborg.
 The overhead line has a total of 40 towers.

 Security of Supply

-HVDC and LCC technology used in the Baltic Cable assets is a proven, reliable technology with low energy losses.
+The HVDC and LCC technology/ies used in the Baltic Cable assets are proven, reliable and minimise energy loss.
 The total transmission losses are approximately 2.4 percent from the cable and converter stations combined.
 In addition to reliable and efficient power transmission, Baltic Cable can quickly support the Swedish or German grid with Emergency Power Control (EPC) if needed to help the electricity grids in a crisis.

-To keep unplanned outages to a minimum, our whole asset system is constantly monitored.
+To keep unplanned outages to a minimum, the whole asset system is constantly monitored.

 By prioritizing preventative maintenance and employing advanced diagnostic techniques during the operational lifetime of HVDC LCC systems, Baltic Cable can ensure reliable and efficient power transmission for decades to come.